Viacheslav1510/CI_PB_PP4/README.md

 ## Credits

-### Images
+Images

-Images used were sourced from Pexels.com and an AI image generator (Dalle2) was used for an image with the permission from OpenAI
+Images used were sourced from www.wallpaperflare.com and an AI image generator (www.zdnet.com) was used for the testimonials user photos.

-### Code
+Content

-Bootstrap dark navigation theme was used alongside boostrap classes and carousel
+Content for posts and tours was taken from www.tripadvisor.ie.

 ## Acknowledgements

-### Special thanks to the following:
+- Thanks to my wife for inspiration
-- Code Institute
+- Thanks to Code Institute for content
-- My Mentor Mo Shami
+- Thanks to my Mentor Mohammad Shami for his advices